+Students practice client analysis and consultations related to haircoloring services.
 Students study the color wheel and the theory behind the "Law of Color."
-Students mix and apply temporary, semi-permanent, and permanent colors, demonstrate foil techniques and corrective color procedures.
-Students practice client analysis and consultations.
-Students explore different techniques in haircolor services related to industry trends.
-Students practice client consultations and all safety and sanitation procedures.
-Pre-requisite: Student must be accepted into the Cosmetology program.
+Students practice communication skills to identify each client's desires and needs.
+Students mix and apply various types of hair colors, demonstrate foil techniques and corrective color procedures.
+Students explore different techniques in hair color services related to industry trends.
+Students practice all safety and sanitation procedures related to the state laws and rules.

+Student must be accepted into the Cosmetology program.